by Sourav Singh (@thelucifer) on Thursday, 31 August 2017

 A small understanding of compiler infrastructure is needed to understand the architecture of the Numba and understanding of generators would be required to understand the Numba code.

-1) I am currently involved with Lernr Project and have been working with Python for 3+ years.
+1) I am currently involved with Lernr Project and have been working with Python for 3+ years, certified as a

-2) I have contributed to Biopython, Galaxy Project, bioconda and conda-forge.
+2) I have contributed to Biopython, Galaxy Project, bioconda and conda-forge communities.

 3) My interests are in the field of Bioinformatics, High-Performance Computing and Game Theory.